-William Lawrence is currently working on a musical, MORGAN'S GHOST.
+William Lawrence is currently working on a musical, Dance On The Moon.

-Morgan’s Ghost is coming of age saga set in the late 1600’s, the hey-day of Piracy.
+Dance On The Moon is coming-of-age saga set in the late 1600’s, the heyday of Piracy.

-The action of the drama takes place within the setting of Captain Gideon’s run-down curio shop over-looking the Bourne Sea Gate of Hastings and within his nightmares and flashbacks to his days under the Privateer/Pirate Sir Henry Morgan.
-It contains 15 songs arranged by Oscar Smith plus notes for the Director.
+The action of the drama takes place within the setting of Captain Gideon’s run-down curio shop overlooking the Bourne Sea Gate of Hastings, and within flashbacks to his days under the Privateer/Pirate Sir Henry Morgan.
+The story is interwoven with songs by William Lawrence.

 CHARACTERS